Canada: Personal Taxation

 Social Security Taxes

-Employees pay Canada Pension Plan or Quebec Pension Plan contributions at a rate of 4.95% and C$5.025% of salary respectively, for 2012, between C$3,500 and C$50,100.
+There are two pension plan systems in operation in Canada: the Quebec pension plan (QPP) for Quebec only and the Canada pension plan (CPP) for everywhere else.
+Employees pay CPP contributions at a rate of 5.1% and QPP contributions at 5.55% of their salary.
+Minimum and maximum pensionable earnings apply – for 2019, these are C$3,500 (CPP) and C$57,400 (QPP).
 This contribution is matched by the employer.
-Self-employed individuals are required to pay both employee and employer contributions, effectively paying 9.9% of income within the minimum and maximum earnings thresholds.
+Self-employed individuals are required to pay both employee and employer contributions, effectively paying 10.2% (or 11.1%) of income within the minimum and maximum earnings thresholds.

-Employees also pay 1.83% (1.47% in Quebec) Employment Insurance on salary of up to C$45,900 (for 2012); employers contribute a multiple of 1.4 times the contribution made by the employee.
+Employees also pay 1.62% (1.25% in Quebec) employment insurance on salary of up to C$53,100 (for 2019).
+Employers contribute a multiple of 1.4 times the employee’s contribution.
 The employer’s contribution can be reduced where it provides a short-term disability plan for its employees.
-From January 2010, self-employed individuals can make voluntary Employment Insurance contributions.
+From January 2010, self-employed individuals can make voluntary employment insurance contributions.

 Some provinces and territories also require healthcare contributions, at varying rates.